 But I also believe that retail sales were likely more robust than saner minds were expecting because it appears that households have become accustomed to the easy credit provided by the banking system to make ends meet.
 Borrow money to “spend and pretend.”
 The Fed reported that consumer credit hit an all-time record in November.
 The primary driver was credit card debt, which hit a new all-time high (previous record was in 2008).
+Paying debts back can be difficult, so why not check out how to deal with creditors to give you some tips on the process.
 Credit debt also increased a record monthly amount in November and along with it those who borrowed may have been mis-sold Payment Protection Insurance and may require the help of someone like this PPI Claims Company who might be able to help with their claim.

 “Speaking of signposts, households have grown increasingly comfortable with leverage to maintain their living standards, which of course economists cheer.
 That’s worked for 24 straight months as credit card spending growth has outrun that of income growth” – Danielle DiMartino Booth, who was an advisor for nine years to former Dallas Fed President, Richard Fisher.